Skip to content

 Set Ledgerly up.

-Seven steps.
-Two are optional.
-The first time through takes around five minutes, most of it just confirming what Ledgerly already figured out from your SMS.
+Eight steps.
+Three are optional.
+The first time through takes around five minutes, and you can walk out of it with months of history already in the ledger.

 01